Strong mechanical squeezing in a microcavity with double quantum wells: Introduction

 For a variety of possible applications, the interaction of laser light with a mechanical oscillator, such as a moving mirror, can be utilized to manipulate the quantum features of light.
-It well known that the optomechanical interaction is capable of of generating squeezed states of light \cite{Purdy}.
+It is well known that the optomechanical interaction is capable of generating squeezed states of light \cite{Purdy}.
 This is a resource for quantum enhanced sensing techniques \cite{Rossi, Marco20, Candeloro, Marco22, Asjad22}, in non-linear optics \cite{Purdy, Dong}, and as well as to examine quantum phenomena in macro systems \cite{Berihu, Purdy13, Berihu15, Albarelli, asjad, Marinkovic, Delic, as}.
 The squeezing of the mechanical systems is of utmost importance in this situation.
 The generation of squeezed and entangled light fields by hybrid quantum-well optomechanical system may be utilized to carry out quantum information processing, understanding its dynamics in realistic conditions is crucial to the development of numerous quantum information technologies.
-Mechanical resonators have a tremendous potential for the construction of quantum-level on-chip devices \cite{Boulier}, quantum memory \cite{Mcg13, Set12, Set15}, generating mechanical quantum superposition states \cite{13, 14}, optomechanically induced transpency \cite{21,22, 23} and employed as a means to transfer a quantum state from an optical cavity to a microwave cavity \cite{Tia12, Cle12}.
-Quantum state transfer between separate parts is a crucial tool for developing quantum communications and information processing protocols \cite{26a,222, 27a, 27ab}.
-Here, we analyze the mechanical squeezing in a hybrid quantum system made up of a distributed Brag reflector microcavity and two quantum wells (QW), and we demonstrate that quantum squeezing is possible with states of the arts systems.
+Mechanical resonators have a tremendous potential for the construction of quantum-level on-chip devices \cite{Boulier}, quantum memory \cite{Mcg13, Set12, Set15}, generating mechanical quantum superposition states \cite{14}, optomechanically induced transpency \cite{21, 22} and employed as a means to transfer a quantum state from an optical cavity to a microwave cavity \cite{Tia12, Cle12}.
+Quantum state transfer between separate parts is a crucial tool for developing quantum communications and information processing protocols \cite{Barzanjeh12, asjad15}.
+In this paper, motivated by some experimental implementations in hybrid quantum systems \cite{Fujisawa, Delbecq, Frey}, we analyze the possibility of generating mechanical squeezing in a hybrid system formed by an optomechanical containing two quantum wells and pumped by a bichromatic coherent light, which are more convenient to implement quantum effects \cite{Wiel, Hanson}.
+The significance of this work lies in the fact that it shows that quantum squeezing can be realized in hybrid quantum systems that are experimentally accessible and compatible with current technology.
+This opens up possibilities for implementing quantum effects and harnessing quantum resources in practical applications.
+The implications of these findings extend to the potential realization of photonic systems, where multiple quantum dots (QDs) are integrated with microcavities or waveguides.
+This suggests that such schemes could enable unprecedented levels of quantum control over collective degrees of freedom in nanoscale systems with mesoscopic numbers.
+Overall, the results presented in the paper pave the way for practical applications and advancements in quantum technology.